 2013 HILARY THAM CAPITAL COLLECTION

-To make this expansion possible, we have initiated fundraising through Kickstarter.
-Visit their website for the "Expand the HIlary Tham Capital Collection" effort and see a short video of Word Works president Nancy White explaining what we are doing.
-We already are receiving pledges.
-Help us meet our modest goal of $2200 and receive your acknowledgement gifts.
-Remember, it is pledge now by July 14, 2013, and pay later when we meet financial goal.
+To make this expansion possible, we ran a fundraising campaign through Kickstarter.
+We are pleased to say we more than made our goal!
+Visit their website for the "Expand the HIlary Tham Capital Collection" effort and see a short video of Word Works president Nancy White explaining what we are doing in our expansion of this imprint.

 TIPPING POINT IN 2ND EDITION